desktop/dugite-native/CONTRIBUTING.md

 Packaging is rather consistent for each platform, and mostly focuses on ensuring the right binaries are published and fingerprinted correctly.

+#### GitHub Release

+By tagging the source in this repository the build agents should then publish up the artifacts to a draft GitHub release against the repository.
+All other builds will discard their artifacts.